Elacatinus: Coloration

 Common stripe patterns in Elacatinus include yellow, green, and blue; however, those possessing blue stripes were found to be most effective in attracting clients, as well as deterring predators.
-Four of six cleaner species of the genus Elacatinus display such coloration—E.oceanops, E.evelynae, E.genie, and E.prochilos.
-E.puncticulatus and E.nesiotes engage in cleaner activity, but do not possess blue stripes.
-One of the ways Elacatinus signals its clients is through unique blue stripes that distinguish them from their noncleaning sister species; while their noncleaning relatives possess yellow or green stripes that blend well with their sponge dwellings, cleaning Elacatinus spp. advertise their presence to potential clients by sitting on top of substrate such as coral.
+Four of six cleaner species of the genus Elacatinus display such coloration—E. oceanops, E. evelynae, E. genie, and E. prochilos.
+E. puncticulatus and E. nesiotes engage in cleaner activity, but do not possess blue stripes.
+One of the ways Elacatinus signals its clients is through unique blue stripes that distinguish them from their non-cleaning sister species; while their non-cleaning relatives possess yellow or green stripes that blend well with their sponge dwellings, cleaning Elacatinus spp. advertise their presence to potential clients by sitting on top of substrate such as coral.
 The characteristic blue stripe only observed in the cleaner lineage of gobies marks great contrast with the coral microhabitats compared to other stripe colors found in gobies, so allow them to be spotted easily.
 Blue stripes of Elacatinus play a role as signals for cooperation in addition to advertisement.
 Additionally, Elacatinus spp. possessing blue stripes deterred or survived significantly more attacks as compared to green and yellow gobies.